larytet/MyPerfectThings/yalas.md

 ```

-Example of the driver stats
+A sample of the driver stats

 ```
 incidents                      43082075 bytes_total                  3640989272 socket.create.return                830